dwilmer/simple-php-parser/readme.md

 Example
 -------
-In the `example.ldl` file, you can find an example file for testing.
+The `test.ldf` file contains the language definition for a simple entity definition language.
+A test file for this language is created as `test.edf`.